richmo7a23/testrep./README.md

 ## editting the file

-its a markdown file iin this repisotory
+its a markdown file in this repisotory